 The money that is earned is then shared with the company that they’re providing services for – like Simple – depending on how their revenue sharing agreement is structured.

 What does all this mean for you as a consumer?
 Not sure it really matters a whole lot for us as consumers, except that we need to know and realize that our deposits are going to the partner bank, and not to the other company we signed up with.
 Yes you still have an account with that company, but it’s a little more complicated.

 What are your thoughts on private label banking?
-Do you think having a company that engages in this practice frees up other enterprises to come up with more innovative banking products and concepts like Perkstreet and Simple?
+Do you think having a company that engages in this practice frees up other enterprises to come up with more innovative banking products and concepts like Simple?